LunaStev/openai_rust/README.md

 # OpenAI Rust

 A minimal, modern, async-first Rust wrapper for the OpenAI API.
-Inspired by the simplicity of C libraries, reimagined in safe, clean Rust.

 ## Features